ToomasYang/ToomasYang.github.io/essays/Trying-out-software-engineering.md

 <img class="banner" src="../images/software-engineering.jpg">

 As a computer engineering major, I never really had many opportunities to write my own code.
 I have typically focused on the technical aspects of computers.
-Now that I'm taking ICS314, a software engineering course, I finally get to take a step in and see how software engineering is like.
+Now that I'm taking ICS314, a software engineering course, I finally get to take a step in and see what software engineering is like.
 Software engineering encompasses many aspects: from the languages you can use, or how efficiently you can solve a problem.

 Personally, I'm interested in HTML development, so I can personally develop my professional profile rather than using a template.
 From my current experience setting up the Techfolio template to my likings, there was so much that you can customize.
 However, I feel like I was lost when navigating these branches, so I try to tread in familiar spaces that the professor has guided me.
 Being able to diverge my profile from the template would be a great accomplishment, as I could confidently say that I'm gaining more experience with developing in HTML.